syedkhajahussain/dino-hand-control/README.md

 The script uses MediaPipe to detect hand landmarks.

 If 3 or more fingers are folded (closed fist), it simulates a space key press using pyautogui.
+📷 Screenshot

+📄 License
+This project is open source and available under the MIT License.
+Happy Jumping! 🖐️🦖